-The textbook is available for purchase at the NYU bookstore or online.
+These textbook are available for purchase at the NYU bookstore or online.
 The textbook is also available on Reserve at the NYU Library.
+You can use any edition of either of these books as supplemental material, though again, it is not necessary.